Nition/UnityOctree/README.md

 With BoundsOctree, you can pass in bounds and get a true/false answer for if it's colliding with anything (IsColliding), or get a list of everything it's collising with (GetColliding).
 With PointOctree, you can cast a ray and get a list of objects that are within x distance of that ray (GetNearby).

 It shouldn't be too hard to implement additional functions if needed.
+For instance, PointOctree could check for points that fall inside a given bounds.

 **Considerations:**

-Tree searches are recursive, so there is the potential for a stack overflow on very large trees.
+Tree searches are recursive, so there is technically the potential for a stack overflow on very large trees.
 The minNodeSize parameter limits node side and hence the depth of the tree, putting a cap on recursion.
-In real use it shouldn't be an issue.

-I tried switching to an iterative solution using my own stack, but creating and pushing to the stack made the results generally slower than the simple recursive solution.
-I wouldn't be surprised it someone smarter than me can come up with a faster solution though.
+I tried switching to an iterative solution using my own stack, but creating and manipulating the stack made the results generally slower than the simple recursive solution.
+However, I wouldn't be surprised it someone smarter than me can come up with a faster solution.

 Example Usage
 ===========